-If you want to work smarter and together, Yammer could be the right tool for you and your team.
+If you want to work smarter and together, Viva Engage could be the right tool for you and your team.
 You can join meaningful discussions to move your work along faster.
 Get quick answers to your questions and have productive, spontaneous conversations with experts and creatives across your organization.

-You can create Yammer groups and keep docs, photos, and videos in context by adding them to conversations.
+You can create Viva Engage groups and keep docs, photos, and videos in context by adding them to conversations.
 The collaborative software also has a mobile app for Android and iOS users.

-Formerly known as Cisco Spark, Webex Teams is an app for continuous teamwork with video meetings, group messaging, file sharing and white boarding.
-It is so easy to use that anyone using Webex Teams can start a meeting with a touch of a button.
+Formerly known as Cisco Spark, Webex Teams is an app for continuous teamwork with video meetings, group messaging, file sharing, and whiteboarding.
+It is so easy to use that anyone using Webex Teams can start a meeting with the touch of a button.

 WebEx Teams is an advanced alternative to Slack as you can effortlessly join from anywhere and still be able to switch devices seamlessly and keep the conversation going after the meeting.